sapcc/keppel/docs/operator-guide.md

   deployment, an appropriate name claim driver could access a central service that manages account name claims.
 As for storage drivers, the choice of name claim driver may be linked to the choice of auth driver.

+- The **rate limit driver** decides how many pull/push operations can be executed per time unit for a given account.
+  This driver is optional.
+If no rate limit driver is configured, rate limiting will not be enabled.

 ### Common configuration options

 The following configuration options are understood by both the API server and the janitor: